diffussy69/comfyui-curved_weight_schedule/README.md

   - Check Advanced ControlNet `strength` setting (should be 1.0)
   - Increase `start_strength` and `end_strength` values in scheduler
   - Increase `base_strength` in Multi-Mask Strength Combiner
+  - For blur workflows: decrease sigma values (more sharp = more control)

 **Issue: Effect too strong everywhere**
 - Solution:
   - Decrease `start_strength` and `end_strength` values
   - Decrease individual mask strengths in Multi-Mask Combiner
   - Check that Advanced ControlNet strength isn't multiplying your values
+  - For blur workflows: increase sigma values (more blur = less control)

 **Issue: Regional prompts bleeding into each other**
 - Solution: